-Temperature and critical power ratio of the reactor coolant system
+Temperature of the reactor coolant system

 I.14.
-Limits on the coolant temperature (maximum or minimum) and rate of temperature change should be stated for the various states of normal operation to ensure that specified safety limits of core parameters are not exceeded and that temperatures affecting coolant system integrity are maintained within appropriate bounds.
-For BWRs, the critical power ratio is the most important parameter specifying the core cooling status.
-Limits on the critical power ratio should be stated for normal power operation.
+Limits on the coolant temperature (maximum or minimum) and rate of temperature change should be stated for the various modes of normal operation to ensure that specified safety limits of core parameters are not exceeded and that temperatures affecting coolant system integrity are maintained within appropriate bounds.

-Pressure and water level of the reactor coolant system
+Pressure of the reactor coolant system

 I.15.
-Limits on the permissible pressure of the reactor coolant system and water level in the reactor pressure vessel of BWRs should be stated for the various modes of normal operation.
+Limits on the permissible pressure of the reactor coolant system should be stated for the various modes of normal operation.
 For some purposes, for example in order to take account of limitations in the properties of materials, these operational limits should be stated in conjunction with other parameters such as temperature or coolant flow.
-In such cases, the relations should 34 be clearly stated, and any curves or calculational techniques necessary to ensure that permissible conditions are not exceeded should be provided.
+In such cases, the relations should be clearly stated, and any curves or calculational techniques necessary to ensure that permissible conditions are not exceeded should be provided.
 Likewise, where applicable, special requirements should be stated.
 Limits should be selected so that the initial conditions assumed for the various accident analyses are not exceeded and the integrity of the primary coolant system is maintained.